mwhittaker00/SmashTracker/README.md

 # SmashTracker
-A web tool where players could track matches and rankings for various video games
+A web tool where players could track matches and rankings for various video games.

+Written in PHP using a homebrewed "framework" of sorts ot make managing the project's growth easier.

 Features:
 - Custom human verification input where user matched a character's name to that character's portrait.